-The Institute is not exposed to any significant level of market risk.
+The Institute is not exposed to any market risk.

 19.5 Fair value of financial assets and liabilities

 (a) Fair value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable willing parties in an arms length transaction other than in a forced or liquidation sale.